Islip vs Bay Shore: Which Waterfront Town Is Right for You?

 5. Schools and Community

-Islip School District: Consistently ranks well with strong academic performance and community involvement.
-Smaller class sizes and a tight-knit environment.
+- Islip School District: Close-knit feel with strong academics and community involvement.

-Bay Shore School District: Larger and more diverse, with notable magnet programs and strong arts and athletics.
+- Bay Shore School District: Larger and diverse, with notable programs across arts and athletics.

 6. Dining, Entertainment, and Nightlife